libpoet1312/nCode_project/README.md

     | -- app/ : Entrypoint application folder
     | ---- main.py : Entrypoint
     | ---- config.py : Store config variables
-    | ---- nCode_openapi3.0.yaml : An open3.0 spec file that describes the API
     | ---- consumer/ : A module that makes all calculations and API requests to StackExchange API
     | ------ consumer.py
     | ------ helpers.py